Manifest V3 migration guide

 .
 Firefox retains the page action API, key, and special shortcut in the developer preview but will merge the page action features into action in a later release.

-The new Scripting API takes over the features of tabs.insertCSS()
+The Scripting API takes over the features of tabs.insertCSS()

 , tabs.removeCSS()